 Dr. Mark Fox is an internationally recognised and respected writer and speaker who has researched and written extensively within the related fields of religion, spirituality and the paranormal.
 His first book, Religion, Spirituality and the Near-Death Experience (recently republished as Through the Valley of the Shadow of Death: Religion, Spirituality and the Near-Death Experience) was published in 2003 by Routledge to international acclaim.
 His second book, Lightforms: Spiritual Encounters with Unusual Light Phenomena, first published in 2008 and recently republished in a fully revised and updated second edition, has been described by the Fortean Times as “essential reading” for anybody interested in anomalous events “that bridge the objective and subjective worlds.”
-His third book, The Fifth Love: Exploring Accounts of the Extraordinary, was published by Spirit and Sage in 2013 and his most recent book Temple and Tomb: Fresh Light on John’s Gospel was published in early summer 2018, also by Spirit and Sage.
+His third book, The Fifth Love: Exploring Accounts of the Extraordinary, was published by Spirit and Sage in 2013 and his most recent book Temple and Tomb: Fresh Light on John’s Gospel was published in late 2018, also by Spirit and Sage.

 Mark has been much in demand as a speaker over a career spanning more than twenty-five years and he has given talks in a wide variety of contexts to a range of different audiences.
 He lectured for several years at the University of Birmingham’s School of Continuing Studies where courses he wrote and delivered – such as ‘The Quest for Meaning’, ‘After Death, What?’, and ‘The Sacred and the Psychic’ – established him as one of a very small number of academic philosophers and theologians prepared to engage seriously with claims to religious, spiritual and psychic experience.
 Embracing the different – yet related – fields of religion, spirituality and the paranormal, his writings and talks have in recent years held a broad popular appeal to people of all ‘faiths’ and none: whether ‘believers’, ‘sceptics’, or somewhere in between and in 2012 he was invited by the Society for Psychical Research to give the Gwen Tate Memorial Lecture in recognition of his contributions to the fields of spirituality and the paranormal.
 He has also appeared on BBC television and on national and local radio.